SharePoint/sp-dev-docs/docs/general-development/sharepoint-development-overview.md

 ## Introducing the SharePoint development platform
 <a name="bk_introduction"> </a>

 SharePoint is a versatile development platform for building client-side components, add-ins and solutions with varying scopes that address a wide range of needs.
 The SharePoint developer documentation guides you through the features, technologies, capabilities, and models for development that distinguish SharePoint as a development platform.

-Our developer documentation walks you through the essentials of writing your first add-in, getting started working with the platform, and creating, using and interacting with SharePoint resources in your own code.
-We provide in-depth articles about SharePoint concepts, step-by-step how-to task guidance, and code samples to help you begin building SharePoint Framework components, SharePoint Add-ins and SharePoint solutions quickly and easily.

 ## What kinds of development can you do with SharePoint?
 <a name="bk_whatkinds"> </a>